dmattek/shiny-timecourse-inspector/README.md

 #### Prerequisites
 TCI works on all major OS (Windows, macOS, standard Linux distributions) and only requires a recent R installation on which the standard package `shiny` is installed.
 Instructions to install R can be found on the official [R-project website](https://www.r-project.org/).
 Once R is installed, one can install the `shiny` package by typing: `install.packages("shiny")` in the R console.

 The app depends on many more packages which should be automatically installed when the user launches the app for the first time.
-The complete list of depedencies can also be manually installed from the R console by typing:
+The complete list of dependencies can also be manually installed from the R console by typing:
 ```
 install.packages(c("shiny", "shinyjs", "shinyBS", "shinycssloaders",
-					"data.table", "DT",
+					"R.utils", "data.table", "DT",
 					"ggplot2", "gplots", "plotly", "scales", "grid",
 					"dendextend", "RColorBrewer", "ggthemes",
 					"sparcl", "dtw", "factoextra",